Crescent-Labs/iqra-android/README.md

 ### Contributing

 Contributions of patches and comments are welcome.
 If you'd like to contribute a new feature, create an issue for it first and only open a pull request once the feature request has been approved by [the project owner](https://github.com/mmmoussa).

+### Installing APK directly

+If you want to install the latest release of Iqra but do not have access to the Play store, the APK is available in this repo as `app-release.apk`.